-Students are expected to attend at least 90% of their scheduled classes in Grades 6-12.
+As per Ministry of Education guidelines, students must attend at least 90% of their scheduled classes in Grades 6-12.
 Given that the school year is comprised of a minimum of 180 school days, this means that no student at IAA may be absent more than the above stated percentage in an academic year.
 Should this happen, then the school would discuss this with parents/guardians as the learning of the student is being seriously compromised.
+Students can also repeat the year.